heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > - line 327: Why is this called an extension?
 It does not extend anything but rather represents a syntactic signature as a set construct.
 Perhaps call it reflection, interpretation, or denotation.

 The terminology originates from the original paper on containers by Abbott, Altenkirch, and Ghani (2005).
 We are happy to adopt a different terminology if the reviewers think that improves clarity of the paper.

 > - line 330: Σ is never explained.
 > - line 344: Typo: "We co-products…" should be "We use co-products…"
 > - line 422: ∃ is never explained.

-Thanks, fixed!
+Thanks, fixed.

 > - line 492: Why do you restrict handlers only to those targeting the free monad?
 If you allowed arbitrary codomains given suitable algebras, you could avoid passing around an explicit set of parameters `P`.